8 Learning Domains Of Modern Critical Pedagogy

 Tags: critical literacy, personalized learning, knowledge demands, mobile learning, mentorship, wisdom

-Summary: Critical thinking, creative thinking, and adaptable patterns of inquiry are replacing content knowledge as the core of learning circumstances.
+Summary: Critical thinking, rational thinking, creative thinking, and adaptable patterns of inquiry are replacing content knowledge as the core of learning circumstances.
 Adapting creative and ‘growth’ mindsets are also a part of this effort.

 Tags: inquiry-based learning, Project-Based Learning, social improvement, civic participation, learning taxonomies